nuplex/five-day-weather/README.md

 The same applies to not defaulting to Fahrenheit.
 A `?d={F/C}` could be added that lets the app load into one automatically.

+### Weather Blurb

+A quick blurb under the location based off the current weather.
+For example, 'It's cold!' if the temparature is under a certain amount or 'It's a nice day out!' if it is clear and warm.

 ### Accessibility - Icon Alts

 The icon alts are very basic and take the group weather pattern, this is most noticed for the 700s (volcanic ash, fog, etc.), which defaults to 'fog'.
 It would be better to make these more distinct.

+### Support N,W,E,S Coordinate Input

+Currently the app expects +/- type coordinate.
+Supporting this would allow this format to be submitted without the user converting it..

 ### Smooth Animations

 My initial idea of the app had the input bar in the center of the screen, and then when you enter a place, it moves up and shows the weather.
 I scrapped this when establishing trade-offs.